 Proverbs are short, pithy sayings that express a truth or an opinion based on common sense or experience.
 They are often used to give advice or to share a moral lesson.
 In this post, we’ll learn some common proverbs in English.
-By using some of these 0ver 50 popular proverbs, you can up your English language by few notches.
+By using some of these 0ver 50 popular proverbs, you can up your English language by a few notches.

 What Is a Proverb?